Muskrat Recipe

 The pot pie represents the ultimate comfort food transformation of humble ingredients into an elegant dish.
 This recipe draws from Pennsylvania Dutch traditions, where hearty pot pies sustained farming families through harsh winters.
 The technique of slowly braising tough cuts until tender, then encasing them in pastry, elevates muskrat from subsistence food to celebration fare.

-Thickening: Sprinkle flour over vegetables, stir for 2 minutes.
-Gradually add stock, stirring constantly.
+Thickening: Sprinkle with flour and cook for 2 minutes, stirring constantly.

-Sauce Finishing: Stir in cream and peas.
-Season with salt and pepper.
-Cool slightly.
+Sauce Finishing: Stir in sour cream off the heat.
+Season with paprika.

 A medium-bodied Chardonnay or white Burgundy provides richness that matches the creamy filling while maintaining elegance.